JosephPB/josephpb.github.io/term_association.md

 title: Term Association
 ---

 Words can be used in a variety of contexts, and these contexts can and will vary through time.
 For instance the word *machine* was at one time connected with *steam*, however, now might be linked to *computer*.
-By analysing how word associations change over time allows some insights to be gained into the common contexts these words are used in.
+Analysing how word associations change over time allows some insights to be gained into the common contexts these words are used in.

+Here we show a collection of terms and their most associated words based on speeches in that given period.
+The higher up the list an associated word, the more relevenat it is to the queried term.

 **Note:** 'NO_TERMS' is displayed when the word being searched does not appear frequently enough for accurate associations to be made.